simongravelle/nmrformd/docs/source/tutorials/water-in-silica.rst

 ..  container:: justify

-    The *TOTAL_nmr* analyses all the hydrogen atoms, from water and -OH groups.
-The *H2O_SILICA_nmr* only considers the contribution from H2O-Silica.
+    The *TOTAL_nmr* contains the analyses for all the hydrogen atoms, from water and -OH groups.
+The *H2O_SILICA_nmr* only considers the contribution from the H2O-Silica spin pairs.

 Extract results
 ----------------